Latina teen in plaid and glasses shrugs at camera, dos and don'ts pop ups

 Don't choose based only on a specific major

-If you’ve already identified your college major, it can be tempting to rule out schools that aren’t especially well known for that academic area.
+If you’ve already identified your college major, it can be tempting to rule out schools that aren’t especially well-known for that academic area.
 But be sure to consider other factors as well.
 Not only may other strong points be worth considering, but there’s always the chance that you’ll switch to another field.
-"More than 50% of students will change their major once or twice in their college journey, and that is absolutely alright," says David M. Ward, Provost and Vice Chancellor for Academic Affairs at University of North Carolina Pembroke.
+"More than 50% of students will change their major once or twice in their college journey, and that is absolutely alright," says David M. Ward, Provost and Vice Chancellor for Academic Affairs at the University of North Carolina Pembroke.
 "College is an opportunity to learn new things and have new experiences.
 Think about a number of subjects you may like and choose a college that offers a variety of options for you to pursue."
 Of course, for some students who have definite career plans, it may be important to consider a school's reputation in a given field.
 But even if you're focused on, say Engineering, you wouldn’t want to attend a college that has great Engineering programs but isn’t a good match for your other interests.

 Don’t rely on too much on the opinions of others